polyipseity/information/general/reversible process (thermodynamics).md

 # reversible process (thermodynamics)

-Throughout a reversible process, {{the system is always in [thermodynamic equilibrium](thermodynamic%20equilibrium.md) physically and chemically within itself and with its surroundings.
-This prevents [entropy production](entropy%20production.md) by dissipative forces like [friction](friction.md)}}.
+Throughout a reversible process, {@{the system is always in [thermodynamic equilibrium](thermodynamic%20equilibrium.md) physically and chemically within itself and with its surroundings.
+This prevents [entropy production](entropy%20production.md) by dissipative forces like [friction](friction.md)}@}.

 ## references